hack4impact-utk/thrive/README.md

 The `.vscode/launch.json` file is configured to run Next.js in debug mode.
 This can let you step through your code line by line and inspect variables.
 To start debug mode, navigate to the `Run and Debug` tab in VSCode, select the mode, and click the green play button.

+### Credits
+README template originally created by Rudra Patel and adapted for this project.